JKrag/DevOpsDaysCPH-MobBlogging/mob-blog.md

 * some suggested a period that allows each team member at least 2 sits as driver.

 ### Observer group

 For bigger groups, maybe split team, so 5-6 are in rotation, the rest are "observers".

+## Teching mob programing
+- which exercises to use
+   FizzBuzz and other coding Katas
+   Wargames
+   Refactoring Katas, Tennis for example

+* choose Focus of the Exercise
+ * Teaching TDD
+ * Teaching the Mob Programming
+ * Teach Editors
+ * Teach new Language

+* Don´t teach too much at once
+* suggestion: only rotate the driver with an experienced navigator

 ## Distrubuted teams

 ## Pitfalls

 ## When to use